La maja desnuda: Inquisition

 Diego Velázquez, Rokeby Venus, c.
 1647–51.
 National Gallery, London.

 The identity of the model and why the paintings were created are today unknown.
-Both paintings are first recorded in an inventory of "unpopular and unsuccessful art" by Prime Minister Manuel de Godoy, Duke of Alcúdia in 1800, when they were hung in a private room reserved for nude paintings, alongside such works as Velázquez's Rokeby Venus.
+Both paintings are first recorded in an inventory of "unpopular and unsuccessful art" in 1800 by Manuel Godoy, Duke of Alcúdia and prime minister of Spain, when they were hung in a private room reserved for nude paintings, alongside such works as Velázquez's Rokeby Venus.
 Godoy retained the picture for six years before it was discovered by investigators for the Spanish Inquisition in 1808, along with his other "questionable pictures".
 Godoy and the curator of his collection, Don Francisco de Garivay, were brought before a tribunal and forced to reveal the artists behind the confiscated art works which were "so indecent and prejudicial to the public good."

 Goya, The Inquisition Tribunal, c.
 1808–12.
 Goya detested the inquisition and depicted it in harsh terms a number of times, and satirised it in works such as his c.
 1820–1823 Witches' Sabbath.

-The controversy was populist and driven by a political motive, following a mob gathering demanding Godoy's removal as Prime Minister.
+The controversy was populist and driven by a political motive, following a mob gathering demanding Godoy's removal as prime minister.
 In the fallout, Goya was named and summoned on a charge of moral depravity.
 As Godoy had only been found in possession of the painting, Goya was asked to identify why "he did them", and also "at whose request, and what attention guided him."
 His answers do not survive, but it is known that the Director of Confiscations accepted that Goya had followed and emulated Titian's Danaë series (some paintings of which remained in the Spanish royal collection) and Velázquez's Rokeby Venus (which belonged to the collection of the Dukes of Alba prior to 1802).
 These two painters, including their nudes, were admired by the court and church, and the Inquisition had previously found nothing objectionable in the Rokeby Venus.

 Goya escaped prosecution when the tribunal accepted that he was following in a tradition, and emulating a Velázquez painting which had been favoured by Philip IV of Spain.
 The earlier picture of Venus had been similarly kept out of view by that art-loving king in a private room, "the room where His Majesty retires after eating."
 In fact, the Inquisition by 1808 was nearing the end of its influence, and while it could draw attention to "dangerous" forms of expression, be they books, plays, or paintings, it was usually unable to fully suppress them.